Monday, December 29, 2025

 could ruin love

-more than the erosion
+more than the ruts

 Must a rusting of faith

-suggest why that i
+whisper why that i

 so central to faith